cd-barratt/cd-barratt.github.io/Projects.md

 ## Current collaborative projects (as co-PI)
-Aside from my PhD and Postdoc projects I have been and am currently involved in numerous collaborations (also with students that I supervise).
+Aside from my own projects, I am involved in numerous ongoing collaborations (also with students that I supervise).
 Some of these are listed below:

-### Ongoing:
+* Demographic history and diversification of Central African amphbians (PI [Greg Jongsma](https://gregjongsma.weebly.com/), Florida Museum of Natural History)
-* Anthropogenic impact on stress hormones and genetic diversity of the crested macaque across Indonesia (PI [Marlen Kücklich](https://www.eva.mpg.de/pbe/people/marlen-kuecklich/))
+* Anthropogenic impact on stress hormones and genetic diversity of the crested macaque across Indonesia (PI [Marlen Kücklich](https://www.eva.mpg.de/pbe/people/marlen-kuecklich/), Max Planck Institute for Evolutionary Anthropology, Leipzig)
-* The suitability of road verges for protected grassland plant species assessed at the gene level (PI [Sabrina Trager](https://www.botanik.uni-halle.de/pflanzenoekologie/sabrina_traeger/))
+* The suitability of road verges for protected grassland plant species assessed at the gene level (PI [Sabrina Trager](https://www.botanik.uni-halle.de/pflanzenoekologie/sabrina_traeger/), Martin Luther University, Halle)
 * Conservation genomics of _Alytes obstetricans_ in Germany (collaboration with Sebastian Steinfartz (University of Leipzig) and [NABU EU-LIFE](https://niedersachsen.nabu.de/tiere-und-pflanzen/aktionen-und-projekte/life-bovar/index.html) project)
-* The genomic consequences of megafaunal frugivore extinctions on the palms of Madagascar [(Laura Mendez Cuellar)](https://www.idiv.de/en/profile/1062.html)
+* The genomic consequences of megafaunal frugivore extinctions on the palms of Madagascar [(Laura Mendez Cuellar (iDiv, Leipzig)](https://www.idiv.de/en/profile/1062.html)
-* Evolutionary ecology of the mangrove species _Lumnitzera_ across its range and the role of connectivity and isolation in phylogeographic patterns [(Jeprianto Manurung)](https://www.researchgate.net/profile/Jeprianto-Manurung)
+* Evolutionary ecology of the mangrove species _Lumnitzera_ across its range and the role of connectivity and isolation in phylogeographic patterns [(Jeprianto Manurung (University of Leipzig))](https://www.researchgate.net/profile/Jeprianto-Manurung)
-* Micro- and macro-evolutionary dynamics of seasonally dry neotropical forests [(Francisco Velasquez Puentes)](https://www.idiv.de/en/profile/1148.html)
+* Micro- and macro-evolutionary dynamics of seasonally dry neotropical forests [(Francisco Velasquez Puentes (iDiv, Leipzig)](https://www.idiv.de/en/profile/1148.html)
-* Mechanisms of rapid evolution in native and non-native populations of the invasive weed _Conyza canadensis_ [(Marilia Souza Lucas)](https://mariliasouza20.wixsite.com/marilia)
+* Mechanisms of rapid evolution in native and non-native populations of the invasive weed _Conyza canadensis_ [(Marilia Souza Lucas, Martin Luther University, Halle)](https://mariliasouza20.wixsite.com/marilia)

 ## Recently published side projects (in the last ~5 years)
 * The compilation of an amphibian checklist for Shimba Hills National Reserve, Kenya [(here)](https://www.ajol.info/index.php/jeanh/article/view/162372)